walterxie/eDNA-pipeline/README.md

 2. Run *createAllCommunityMatrix.r* first to create community matrices.

-3. Run *createAllDiversitiesOTUsTable.r* second to get the rarefraction table and OTU threshold table.
+3. Run *createAllDiversitiesOTUsTable.r* second to get the rarefaction table and OTU threshold table.
 This is time-consuming.
-If you do not need clustering through different thresholds, you could use faster script *createAllRarefractionTable.r* to generate the rarefraction table at 97% threshold only.
+If you do not need clustering through different thresholds, you could use faster script *createAllRarefactionTable.r* to generate the rarefaction table at 97% threshold only.

 4. Run *all???.r* one by one to get all figures and tables.